-Temple Bar, London
+Temple Bar London

-to the City of London
+The Gateway to the City of London

-The Temple Bar Trust
+Temple Bar Trust

-Temple Bar, in Paternoster Square next to St Paul’s Cathedral, was designed by Sir Christopher Wren and completed in 1672.
+Temple Bar, on Paternoster Square next to St Paul’s Cathedral, was designed by Sir Christopher Wren and completed in 1672.
 It was originally sited at the west end of Fleet Street and was re-erected in its present location in 2004.
 It is now the home of the Worshipful Company of Chartered Architects and an education centre, funded by the Corporation of London, for schools, visitors and the City community.

 The building also provides a unique space for meetings, dining and entertainment.